Curing Marijuana makes the it stronger and milder to smoke. It also gives the pot the nice smell. Curing is done by controlled fermentation.

 After aproximately 5 hours … get the weed back out of the bag.
 Don’t forget it in there, it would mould.

 The weed will now all stick together as seen in the pic above.
 Seperate every single bud from each other and spread them on white paper.
-Again, touch it gently and as little as possible to not loose THC.
+Again, touch it gently and as little as possible to not lose THC.